Fighting the Darkness: When Hope Feels Like a Fight

 Step 2: Prevent damage when the darkness is outward

-When the outward darkness is active, your goal is not to feel better.
-Your goal is to stop yourself from making it worse.
+When the outward darkness is active, the goal is not to feel better.
+The priority is stopping yourself from making it worse.

 Use a short script.
 Say it out loud if you can.